Temple of Athena Nike

-The Temple of Athena Nike (Greek: Ναός Αθηνάς Νίκης, Naós Athinás Níkis) is a temple on the Acropolis of Athens, dedicated to the goddesses Athena and Nike.
-Built around 420 BC, the temple is the earliest fully Ionic temple on the Acropolis.
-It has a prominent position on a steep bastion at the south west corner of the Acropolis to the right of the entrance, the Propylaea.
+The Temple of Athena Nike (Greek: Ναός Αθηνάς Νίκης, Naós Athinás Níkis), the smallest temple on the Acropolis of Athens, is dedicated to the goddesses Athena and Nike.
+Built around 420 BC, the temple is the earliest It has a prominent position on a steep bastion at the southwest corner of the Acropolis to the right of the entrance, the Propylaea.
 In contrast to the Acropolis proper, a walled sanctuary entered through the Propylaea, the Victory Sanctuary was open, entered from the Propylaea's southwest wing and from a narrow stair on the north.
 The sheer walls of its bastion were protected on the north, west, and south by the Nike Parapet, named for its frieze of Nikai celebrating victory and sacrificing to their patroness, Athena and Nike.

 Nike was the goddess of victory in Greek mythology, and Athena was worshipped in this form, representative of being victorious in war.
 The citizens worshipped the goddesses in hopes of a successful outcome in the long Peloponnesian War fought against the Spartans and allies.